agvantibo-again/NixOS4Gaming/ReadME.md

 **There are a few things to note before you dump them into your /etc/nixos folder though, so read these instructions and follow them carefully!**

 ## IMPORTANT: Change your username and hostname in the flake.nix file!
 The configuration will not work if you don't do this.
 I marked where you change them in the file itself.
+Once you have done this and followed the instructions below, run the `sudo nixos-rebuild switch --upgrade` command as your system is not yet using flakes (it will be once these configurations files are active).

 ## What's Included